 Mrs. Johnson asks Mama and Ruth if they “seen the news what’s all over the colored paper this week,” eagerly telling them “with the spirit of catastrophe” that an African-American family was “bombed” out of his home in a white neighborhood of Chicago.
 Mrs. Johnson continues melodramatically, insincerely saying that she thinks that, “It’s wonderful how our folks keeps on pushing out.”
 In her speech, Mrs. Johnson uses the term “nigger,” which angers Mama, who doesn’t allow the word to be used in her house.

-Mama’s sense of dignity and personal pride contribute to her prohibition of the term “nigger” in her household.
+Mama’s sense of dignity and personal pride contribute to her prohibition of this racial slur in her household.
 Additionally, the story of the bombing draws attention to the very real dangers that accompany the family’s move and the violent extent of Northern racism.

 In a not-so-subtle way, Mrs. Johnson asks for a cup of coffee, which Ruth and Mama give her.
 Mrs. Johnson then asks about Walter, going on to discuss his ambition and good looks and guessing that it was his idea to move the family to Clybourne Park.
 Mrs. Johnson imagines next month’s headlines in the colored newspaper, gleefully and dramatically suggesting, “NEGROES INVADE CYLBOURNE PARK – BOMBED!”
 Ruth and Mama gaze at Mrs. Johnson “in amazement,” and she disingenuously adds that of course she hopes that no harm will befall the Younger family.